CodingNomads/articles/code-is-text/code-is-text.md

 ```
 &nbsp;

 And lo and behold!
 Here you are!
-Ready to play your game:
+You've officially built and run your very own Python project for beginners game!
+Now you are ready to play.

 ![Played Guess-the-number Game in Terminal](https://github.com/CodingNomads/articles/blob/main/code-is-text/imgs/played_game.png?raw=true)